 The Missouri Lawyers' Assistance Program (MOLAP) is a professional, confidential counseling program for members of the Missouri Bar, their families and law students in Missouri.
 Through a variety of services, MOLAP helps individuals overcome personal concerns with mental health, substance use, stress and burnout.
 All MOLAP services are free of charge and strictly confidential.

-MOLAP director Anne Chambers, LCSW, will be available for virtual office hours for SLU LAW students on the following dates in fall 2020:
+MOLAP director Anne Chambers, LCSW, will be available for virtual office hours for SLU LAW students on the following dates in spring 2021:

 In addition to MOLAP, counseling services are available to all SLU students through the University Counseling Center, located in Wuller Hall.